-Disclosure and Barring Service (DBS)What is a DBS check
+Disclosure and Barring Service (DBS)

 If your group or organisation works with children or vulnerable adults, it may be necessary for paid staff and volunteers to undergo DBS checks (formerly known as CRB checks).